FahmidaKhalid/acf-gpu-final-project/README.md

 For the large dataset (`data_100k_degrees.txt`), both implementations match in results, counting around 357 million pairs out of the theoretical 5 billion possible pairs within angular bins.

-The GPU version is approximately **171x faster**, reducing time from ~1183 seconds (CPU) to ~7 seconds (GPU).
-This confirms the significant advantage of parallel computing with GPUs for large astronomical data processing.
+The GPU version is ~171 times faster, reducing the time from ~1183 seconds (CPU) to ~7 seconds (GPU).
+This confirms the significant advantage of parallel computing with GPUs for processing large astronomical datasets.